 Key audit matters are those matters that, in our professional judgment, which required significant auditor attention in performing the audit of the consolidated and separate financial statements of the current period.
-These matters were addressed in the context of our audit of the consolidated and separate financial statements as a whole, and in forming our opinion thereon.
+These matters were addressed in the context of our audit of the consolidated and separate financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key Audit Matters How The Matter Was Handled Recognition of Revenue, completeness and accuracy Insurance revenues, which are recognized in the financial statements of the subsidiary and the consolidated financial statements, are material and comprise of net premiums received.
-Due to the complexity of the composition of insurance revenue, it was considered a key audit matter.
-During the audit we satisfactorily determined the accuracy, completeness and occurrence of revenue through significant substantive testing.
-Ilnsurance contract provisions Insurance contract provisions are some of the contra entries to the revenue receivable and are also considered a key audit matter.
-The accuracy and completeness of insurance contract provisions were satisfactorily tested through significant substantive testing.
+KEY AUDIT MATTER HOW THE MATTER WAS ADDRESSED DURING THE AUDIT Recognition of revenue, completeness, occurrence and accuracy Insurance revenues, which are recognised in the annual financial statements of a subsidiary and the consolidated financial statements, are material and comprise of net insurance premiums received and renewal premiums received.
+There are accounts such as cancellations and downward endorsements that also influence revenue as disclosed in the financial statements.
+Due to the complexity of the composition of insurance revenue, it is considered a key audit matter.
+During the audit we determined the accuracy, completeness and occurrence of revenue through extensive substantive testing and various analytical procedures.
+The accuracy, completeness and occurrence of revenue were satisfactorily tested.
+Completeness and valuation of Insurance contract provisions Insurance contract provisions are some of the contra entries to revenue received and are also considered a key audit matter.
+The net liability recognised for insurance contracts is tested by management for adequacy by discounting current estimates of all future contractual cash flow and comparing this amount to the carrying value of the liability.
+The accuracy and completeness of insurance contract provisions were satisfactorily tested through extensive substantive testing.
 Valuation of properties Properties comprise a significant portion of the value of the assets of the group.
-The properties are classified as investment property in the individual company financial statements and as owner-occupied in the consolidated financial statements.
-The directors annually perform a valuation of the properties according to a valuation model where the following is considered: Valuations from external qualified valuator; Going concern; Growth anticipation; The Directors' calculation of the value of each property is determined as a combination of the replacement value and capitalization income value.
-The accuracy of the valuation of the properties was satisfactorily tested through significant substantive testing.
-We tested the assumptions used by management in the valuations of the properties to ensure that they were reasonable.
+The properties are classified as investment property in the individual company's annual financial statements and as owner-occupied in the consolidated financial statements.
+The directors annually perform a valuation of the property portfolio according to an approved valuation model where the following is considered: Valuations from external qualified valuator; Estimated rental values; Replacement values; Market yields; Going concern; Growth anticipation; The directors' calculation of the value of each property is determined as a combination of the replacement value and estimated rental value.
+The accuracy of the property valuations was satisfactorily tested through extensive substantive testing with focus on market related information.
+We tested the inputs and assumptions used by management in the property valuations in order to ensure the reasonability thereof.